mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 To keep track of the Project evolution, user can create `versions` (similar to Git tags) that act as fixed snapshots of the configuration in a particular moment.

-Developers can manage *revisions* and *versions* from the dedicated sections inside the Project Settings area.
-Revisions can be accessed and deleted from the revisions management page:
+Developers can manage *revisions* and *versions* from the dedicated sections inside the Overview area.
+Revisions can be accessed and deleted from the Revisions management page:

 ![Revisions management page](img/revisions-overview.png)